-Recall that we created the channel configuration transaction using the configtxgen tool in the Create a Channel Configuration Transaction section, above.
-You can repeat that process to create additional channel configuration transactions, using the same or different profiles in the configtx.yaml that you pass to the configtxgen tool.
+Recall that we created the channel configuration transaction using the configtree tool in the Create a Channel Configuration Transaction section, above.
+You can repeat that process to create additional channel configuration transactions, using the same or different profiles in the configtree that you pass to the configtree tool.
 Then you can repeat the process defined in this section to establish those other channels in your network.